From Second-Order Differential Geometry to Stochastic Geometric Mechanics: Stochastic Lagrangian mechanics

 which recovers \eqref{formal-relation}.
+By taking $F^0 = \id_\R$ (i.e., no time-change) and requiring the new Hamiltonian $K_0$ to be identically zero, and writing $G_1$ as $S$ the last equation turns into the following HJB equation

+where $(x,y)$ are regarded as coordinates on the product manifold $M\times N$ equipped with the direct-sum Riemannian metric and its corresponding Levi-Civita connection, $\Delta_x$ and $\Delta_y$ are the Laplacian on $M$ and $N$, respectively, so that $\Delta_x + \Delta_y$ is the Laplacian on $M\times N$ under the aforementioned connection.

-By requiring the new 2nd-order Hamiltonian $K$ to be identically zero, the last equation turns into HJB equation \eqref{HJB-4} (with $f\equiv0$).
-In contrast to the mixed-order contact approach to canonical transformations of Section \ref{canonical-trans}, since the changes of coordinates proceed on $T^* M$, one can easily formulate \emph{four types} of generating functions which are related to each other through classical Legendre transforms in the same way as in classical mechanics \cite[Section 9.1]{GPS02}.
+In contrast to the mixed-order contact approach to canonical transformations of Section \ref{canonical-trans}, since the changes of coordinates proceed on $T^* M$, one can easily formulate \emph{four types} of generating functions that are related to each other through classical Legendre transforms in the same way as in classical mechanics \cite[Section 9.1]{GPS02}.
+For example, the \emph{type two} generating function takes the form $G = G_2(x,P,t) - y^i P_i$, for which we have

+In this case, since $(x^i)$ and $(y^i)$ are no longer independent variables, Riemannian structures on $M$ and $N$ should be related by the transformation.
+In view of this, we only consider point transformations, a subclass of canonical transformations.
+That is, we assume $G_2$ to be the form